NineTailTeam/Genshin-Impact-Macro/Combat/Beidou/Dragon Strike/Dragon Strike No Plunge/README.md

 For AHK script, run as Administrator.
 Change Hotkey key to any key you would use.
 Default: `/~.
 Swing Time should be as low as possible, but still be large enough for the macro to consistantly climb.

-For AHK script, run as Administrator.
-Change Hotkey key to any key you would use.
-Default: `/~.
-Swing Time should be as low as possible, but still be large enough for the macro to consistantly climb.

 FAQ:

     Q: Beidou doesn't climb the enemy.